tlieva/JCG-linear-optimization-project/README.md

 Note: x2 = binary where 0 = not purchased, 1 = purchased

+Additional constraints that were also included in the model:
-Constraints were created for each landing destination airport where ramp fees paid is dependent on the gallons of fuel purchase at each respective landing destinations.
-Non-Negativity Constraints were also included in the model.
+- **Conditional constraints** for each landing destination airport such that ramp fees paid (x2(i)), is dependent on the gallons of fuel purchase at each respective landing destinations.
+- **Non-Negativity constraints** to ensure each decision variable will be positive.

 The complete mathematical model can be found in the provided sample code linked above.